MuckRock/muckrock/README.md

 ### Squarelet Integration

-If you have not yet created an RSA key on squarelet, please run: `manage.py creatersakey` from the squarelet command line.
+If you have not yet created an RSA key on Squarelet, please do so using the following procedure:
+1. Open a terminal in the directory containing the Squarelet project
+2. Run `inv manage creatersakey`

 Create the client on Squarelet by going to the Admin site - OpenID Connect Provider - Clients and adding a client.
 * Name - set this to `MuckRock Dev`